paperswithcode/model-index/examples/README.md

 In this example we've split out the metadata into separate files in [metadata](option2-yaml/metadata) and linked it inside model definitions like this: `Metadata: metadata/alexnet.md`.
 We did the same with READMEs that are linked like this: `README: docs/alexnet.md`.

+You can see how this looks like in the example [model-index.yml](https://github.com/paperswithcode/model-index/blob/main/examples/option2-yaml/model-index.yml) file

 ## Option 3: Mix-and-match